pawanjoshi/MEAN-Stack-Interview-Questions/README.md

-#MEAN-Stack-Interview-Questions
+**#MEAN-Stack-Interview-Questions **

-#JavaScript/NodeJs
+**#JavaScript/NodeJs**

-Pure Function :  Pure Function is a function (a block of code ) that always returns the same result if the same arguments are passed.
+**Pure Function :**  Pure Function is a function (a block of code ) that always returns the same result if the same arguments are passed.
 It does not depend on any state, or data change during a program's execution rather it only depends on its input arguments

-Temporal Dead Zone: Temporal Dead Zone is a behaviour that occurs with variables declared using let and const keywords.
+**Temporal Dead Zone**: Temporal Dead Zone is a behaviour that occurs with variables declared using let and const keywords.
 It is a behaviour where we try to access a variable before it is initialized. x = 23; // Gives reference error let x;